 The reality is that the exact origin of the Cuban link is difficult to pinpoint, despite claims by various hip-pop celebrities that they played a pivotal role in making Cuban link chains popular.
 One thing we do know is that interest in Cuban links accelerated after 2012 and has been rising steadily ever since.
 How do we know?
 We asked Google!
 By typing “cuban link chain” in Google Trends, we obtained the graph below, which shows monthly worldwide searches for the phrase from 2005 until March 2021 [blue] versus the market price of gold [orange].

 From 2005 to 2012, the graph shows that Google searches for “cuban link chain” were relatively flat.
 Towards the end of 2012, however, interest began taking off.
-Demand during this period could have been precipitated by the increased attention these chains experienced due to high-profile, hip-hop celebrities.
+Demand during this period could have been precipitated by the increased attention these chains were getting due to high-profile, hip-hop celebrities.
 One example was the debut of pieces like Jay-Z’s 30-inch long, 5-kilo [11 pound] chain on February 2013.
-During that same year, DJ Khaled also claimed that he played a pivotal role in making longer versions of Cuban link necklaces popular sparking a “kilo war” (watch the video embedded in this article, where Khaled makes reference to his 2-kilogram necklace).
+During that same year, DJ Khaled also claimed that he played a pivotal role in making longer versions of Cuban link necklaces popular, sparking a “kilo war” (watch the video embedded in this article, where Khaled makes reference to his 2-kilogram necklace).

 Investing in Cuban Link Chains (As of 3/31/21)

-We have already written about the investment merit of luxury watches (link to blog post), but is Cuban link jewelry also a good investment?
+We have already written about the investment merit of luxury watches (link to blog post here), but is Cuban link jewelry also a good investment?

 As noted in the previous section, it is possible for current global interest in Cuban link chains to continue to rise as the global crisis deepens.